 Dr. Wenfei Yu (SHAO, 2012), Dr. Gordon Ogilvie (Cambridge, 2013),

 Dr. Feng Yuan (SHAO, 2013)

-We gratefully acknowledge NSF, NASA, Chandra, Fermi and
+We gratefully acknowledge NSF, NASA (ATP, exoplanets, Chandra, Fermi programs),

 supporting our research over the years.

 Dong Lai's Homepage .